giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### Custom connection timeout

-ingress nginx controller allows to define the timeout that waits to close a connection (`keepalive`) with your workload.
+Ingress nginx controller allows you to define the timeout that waits to close a connection (`keepalive`) with your workload.
 You can define a value in the main [`configmap`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#upstream-keepalive-timeout).
 The default value is `60` and it's measured in seconds.

-There are many other timeouts that can be customized when configuring an ingress.
+Many other timeouts can be customized when configuring an ingress.
 Take a look at the [official docs](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#custom-timeouts).

-**Warning**: When running in cloud provider environments you may often rely on integrated services like AWS NLBs or Azure LBs.
+__Warning__: When running in cloud provider environments, you may often rely on integrated services like AWS NLBs or Azure LBs.
 Those intermediate Load Balancers could have their own settings which can be in the request path conflicting with values defined in ingress Resources.
 [Read how to configure ingress nginx controller in cloud environments to avoid unexpected results]({{< relref "/vintage/advanced/connectivity/ingress/service-type-loadbalancer/index.md" >}}#other-aws-elb-configuration-options).

-### Session Affinity
+### Session affinity

 The annotation `nginx.ingress.kubernetes.io/affinity` enables and sets the affinity type in all upstreams of an ingress.
 This way, a request will always be directed to the same upstream server.